Interest rate implicit in the lease

 AASB 16 extract

-For leases commencing on or after on the AASB 16 Leases (AASB 16) transition date, i.e. 1 July 2019, entities must adopt the interest rate implicit in the lease (IRI) to discount lease payments, where it is readily available.
+For leases that commenced on or after on the AASB 16 Leases (AASB 16) transition date, that is, 1 July 2019, entities must adopt the interest rate implicit in the lease (IRI) to discount lease payments, where it is readily available.

 To determine the IRI, the lessee must know the lessor’s initial direct costs in establishing the lease and the unguaranteed residual value of the leased asset at the end of the lease.
 This information is often not available to the lessee.